 Battery management system user manuals and technical data sheets are available for download on our Technical Resources page.

-- Provides operating power for the system, sourced from the battery stack or sourced from a 24 VAC/VDC input, which allows full functionality even with fully discharged battery cells.
+- Provides operating power for the system, sourced from a 24 VAC/VDC input.
+This allows full functionality even with fully discharged battery cells.

-- Monitors stack current via an external temperature-compensated inline current shunt for high accuracy.
+- Monitors stack current via an external inline current shunt for high accuracy.